The 9x23 Winchester

 .002" different in diameter.
 Yes, my 9x23 Win test was with handloaded

 ammo that used copper-plated lead bullets.
-I have no reason to expect
+My loads using 124 gr.

-Factory Winchester White Box Jacketed Soft Point ammo measured at 1450
+Factory Winchester White Box Jacketed Soft Point ammo measured at 1441fps. from the 4.5" barrel and

 we get nearly the same power out of the 9x23